vysakh0/dravid/README.md

 drd "create a nextjs project"
 ```

-The above command load project context or project guidelines (you can create your own project_guidelines.txt) if it exists.
-And any relevant file content in its context.
+The above command loads project context or project guidelines (you can create your own project_guidelines.txt) if they exist, along with any relevant file content in its context.

 ### Ask Questions or Generate Content